RESI Logo

 Market Outlook

-Artificial intelligence is expected to play an increasingly important role across Australia’s property ecosystem, improving efficiency, accelerating decision-making and enhancing market insights.
+AI will play an increasingly important role in Australia’s property ecosystem, improving efficiency and decision-making.

 For Australia’s property sector, the challenge is no longer introducing AI—it is demonstrating that AI can be trusted.